renatogalera/ai-commit/README.md

 ai-commit --apiKey YOUR_API_KEY --force
 ```

-Bypasses the interactive UI and commits immediately.
+This bypasses the interactive UI and immediately commits your changes.

 ### 3. Semantic Release